alanaherlands/geodehealth_assessment/README.md

 First, clone this repository to your local machine.

+Once you are in the project directory...

 Run this command to start the proxy server
 ### `node src/server.js`

-Run this command once you are in the project directory to start the app up in development mode
+Then, run this command to start the app up in development mode
 ### `npm start`

 You should automatically be able to open up http://localhost:3000 and view the project in the browser